-Major themes: Our top picks in classical music, from new American works to a groundbreaking podcast
+Major Themes: Our top picks in classical music, from early music to contemporary female composers

 Welcome to Major Themes, a monthly feature in which classical music experts recommend a must-hear recording based on what's happening at classical stations and programs around the country.
-This month, we checked in with friends in New York, Ohio, Michigan and Minnesota.
+This month, we checked in with friends in New York, Ohio, Minnesota, Tennessee and Chicago.
 Here are their top picks for must-hear recordings.

 Before you go...

 Thank you for choosing YourClassical as your go-to for your classical music.
 In addition to the variety of music streams we have, we’re proud to offer features like the one you’re reading right now.
 Help us continue to give you what you love by making a gift today, in support of YourClassical.